Skip to content

 The baths

-Depending on the texture of the hair, the frequency of baths varies; short hairs should therefore be washed only when they are dirty, short hairs twice a year on average and long hairs approximately every three months.
+Depending on the texture of the hair, the frequency of baths varies; thus, short hair should only be washed when it is dirty, short hair twice a year on average and long hair about every three months.

-Small dogs can be washed in a baby tub or tub, and large dogs in the tub or outside (weather permitting).
-A rubber mat will prevent uncontrolled slips that could permanently injure or frighten the dog.
-Lukewarm water should be used as well as a special shampoo for canine skin.
-Products intended for humans (even for infants!)
-Are too acidic and irritate the skin.
+Small dogs can be washed in a basin or baby bathtub, and large dogs in the bathtub or outdoors (weather permitting).
+A rubber mat will prevent uncontrolled slips that could injure or permanently frighten the dog.
+Warm water should be used, along with a special shampoo formulated for dogs.
+Products intended for humans (even infants!) are too acidic and will irritate their skin.

 Bathing your dog

-The coat should be brushed before starting the bath to loosen knots.
-Wet the entire body of the dog.
-Lather the shampoo, paying attention to the ears and eyes; leave to act for a few minutes then rinse thoroughly.
-It is better to rinse the head last, otherwise the dog may shake himself.
-Thoroughly pat dry the dog and leave it in a warm room.
-In summer, it is possible to leave the dog outside or take it for a walk if it does not tend to roll around.
-If the dog can stand it, it can be dried with a dryer: you have to be careful not to burn it and to brush it while drying it.
+The coat should be brushed before bathing to remove any tangles.
+Wet the dog's entire body.
+Lather the shampoo, being careful around the ears and eyes; let it sit for a few minutes, then rinse thoroughly.
+It's best to rinse the head last, otherwise the dog might shake itself.
+Dry the dog vigorously and leave it in a warm room.
+In summer, you can let the dog outside or take it for a walk if it doesn't tend to roll around.
+If the dog tolerates it, you can dry it with a hairdryer: be careful not to burn it and brush it while drying.